eamid/trimap/README.rst

     sudo pip install trimap

 Please regularly check for updates and make sure you are using the most recent version.
-If you have TriMap installed and would like to upadete to the newer version, you can use the command:
+If you have TriMap installed and would like to upgrade to the newer version, you can use the command:

 .. code:: bash